reab5555/Automated-Video-Conversation-Encoding/README.md

 ### `job.yaml`

-- Kubernetes Job manifest file to define:
+- Kubernetes Job yaml file to define:
   - The container image for the pipeline.
   - Environment variables for GCS configuration (e.g., bucket names, prefixes).
   - Resource allocation for video processing tasks.